gayeongge/2025_agent_sogang/README.md

 ﻿# Incident Response Console

 Electron desktop UI backed by a Python FastAPI service that simulates the first-responder workflow for Prometheus alerts.
-The app keeps the MVP features from `order.md` (F1-F4): firing a runbook scenario, inspecting hypotheses/evidence, dispatching Slack notifications, opening Jira issues, and verifying recovery with Prometheus queries.
+The app keeps the MVP features from `order.md` (F1-F4): firing a runbook scenario, inspecting hypotheses/evidence, dispatching Slack notifications, and verifying recovery with Prometheus queries.

 ## Architecture